Ask Pauline a Question

 Can I transfer to the same bank?

-Some banks charge a one off balance transfer fee.
+Some banks charge a one-off balance transfer fee.
 It could be 1% – 3% of the total amount, balance transfer fees can add up.
 If you wanted to move $5000 to a balance transfer credit card that charged 1%, for example, you would pay an extra $50.
 A card with a 3% fee, on the other hand, would set you back $150 before any other charges are even applied.

-How long does a balance transfer take?
+How long does the balance transfer process take?

 Do I need to cancel my old card?